lf-edge/eve/docs/BOOTING.md

-The upside of HiKey, of course, is that EVE at least doesn't have to worry about all the firmware bits -- as long as it plays nice with HiKey's already pre-created GPT structure it simply expects HiKey's firmware to, ultimately, load up a proper UEFI environment and call EVE's GRUB UEFI payload as it would happen normaly.
+The upside of HiKey, of course, is that EVE at least doesn't have to worry about all the firmware bits -- as long as it plays nice with HiKey's already pre-created GPT structure it simply expects HiKey's firmware to, ultimately, load up a proper UEFI environment and call EVE's GRUB UEFI payload as it would happen normally.
 As such, HiKey presents a somewhat hybrid environment where as long as we're careful with GPT -- we can simply re-use our default booting scheme with UEFI.

 A popular Raspberry Pi ARM board, presents an extra challenge compared to HiKey.
 Just like HiKey it expects its firmware